tuxedoar/tiny-ldap-manager/README.md

 ##### Modifying LDAP attributes in bulk
-Modifying LDAP attributes in *bulk*, works based on the premise that you want to either update the value of an existing LDAP *attribute* or create it, right away if it doesn't exist!.
+Modifying LDAP attributes in *bulk*, works based on the premise that you want to either update the value of an existing LDAP *attribute* or create it right away, if it doesn't exist!.
 This is done by specifying a CSV file as an *argument*.

 In each entry, the CSV file must contain the following data: